miughetta/dig333-devlog/README.md

 ## MILESTONE 2

-<b>Overview:</b> For my project, I have spent most of my time working on building the raspberry pi elements.
+<b>Overview:</b> For my project, I have spent most of my time working on building the Raspberry Pi elements.
 I was originally working with a RHT03 Humidity and Temperature Sensor.
 I was wiring it according to this tutorial: https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/ However, despite extensive trial and error, I was not sucessful.
 I have since pivoted to working with the Grover Temperature and Humidity sensor.
 For these methods, I am following this tutorial: https://wiki.seeedstudio.com/Grove-Temperature_Sensor_V1.2/ Connecting this sensor was a success and I am essentially finished wiring it.
 Thus my construction milestone has been achieved. <br>

-<b>Current Issues:</b> As I try to move onto the next steps of coding, I am currently dealing with an issue where my comptuer fails to connect to the raspberry pi over ssh.
+<b>Current Issues:</b> As I try to move onto the next steps of coding, I am currently dealing with an issue where my comptuer fails to connect to the Raspberry Pi over ssh.
 This might be an error with the SD card holder coming loose.
 Despite trial and error with this, I have not been able to resolve this error making it hard to move forward with my project. <br>

-<b>Next Steps:</b> My next steps moving forward, I must first be able to connect my computer to the raspberry pi.
+<b>Next Steps:</b> My next steps moving forward, I must first be able to connect my computer to the Raspberry Pi.
 Once this is complete I can following the recommended steps in the tutorial from above.
 This will allow me to collect the temperature data over time.
 After that is complete, I can work on properly storing this information. <br>

 Questions: I am first wondering if anyone has had issues with the SD port before and how I might fix that?
-Or if there might be another reason all together that I can not connect to my raspberry pi?
+Or if there might be another reason all together that I can not connect to my Raspberry Pi?
 Have others had problems with this before?
 <br>

 ## MILESTONE 3

-<b>Overview:</b> Last time, I was having issues with my raspberry pi in general, with the SD card slot coming loose while trying to add the Grove Pi pieces.
+<b>Overview:</b> Last time, I was having issues with my Raspberry Pi in general, with the SD card slot coming loose while trying to add the Grove Pi pieces.
 I have thus pivoted to working with a different Raspberry Pi.
 The one complication is that I need to work directly on the lab computer to use the ethernet, but I have had success connecting to the demopi3, which is what I need to be able to do.
-I have completed the building aspects of my project, as the GrovePi pieces are connected successfully to my raspberry pi.
+I have completed the building aspects of my project, as the GrovePi pieces are connected successfully to my Raspberry Pi.
 The temperature/Humdity sensor is plugged in as needed (see photo below).<br>
 <img width="1128" alt="Screen Shot 2022-04-23 at 12 45 40 PM" src="https://user-images.githubusercontent.com/59931466/164915534-8f865a3c-f944-4cb8-8fbc-868cc2277b48.png"><br>
 I have also been investigating the code to accompany this device and access the temeprature sesnor.
 Originally I had issues working with these code as the default was to work with analog.
 The resistance readings were thus causing an error in the math and undefined numbers to be calculated (see photo below). <br>
 <img width="1092" alt="Screen Shot 2022-04-23 at 12 45 32 PM" src="https://user-images.githubusercontent.com/59931466/164915537-53674da1-98af-4fab-9caa-4d955962ad7c.png"> <br>